-03.2141 09.311 Formatted: ksba normal, Superscript LEGAL: SB 7 (EFFECTIVE NOW) AMENDS KRS 336.134 TO PROHIBIT DISTRICTS FROM DEDUCTING MONEY FROM EMPLOYEE PAYROLL FOR CERTAIN PURPOSES.
+03.2141 09.311 Formatted: ksba normal Formatted: ksba normal Formatted: ksba normal Formatted: Superscript LEGAL: SB 7 (EFFECTIVE NOW) AMENDS KRS 336.134 TO PROHIBIT DISTRICTS FROM DEDUCTING MONEY FROM EMPLOYEE PAYROLL FOR CERTAIN PURPOSES.
 DISTRICTS SHALL NO LONGER DEDUCT ANY AMOUNT FOR: "ANY DUES, FEES, ASSESSMENTS, OR OTHER CHARGES TO BE HELD FOR, TRANSFERRED TO, OR PAID OVER TO A LABOR ORGANIZATION; OR ...
 POLITICAL ACTIVITIES."
-ALSO NOTE THAT SB 7 AMENDS KRS 161.158 TO REFLECT THE FOLLOWING: "THE DISTRICT BOARD IS PROHIBITED FROM DEDUCTING MEMBERSHIP DUES OF AN EMPLOYEE ORGANIZATION, MEMBERSHIP ORGANIZATION, OR LABOR ORGANIZATION WITHOUT THE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE.
-EXPRESS WRITTEN CONSENT OF THE EMPLOYEE MAY BE REVOKED IN WRITING BY THE EMPLOYEE AT ANY TIME]."
-FINANCIAL IMPLICATIONS: TIME SPENT REMOVING PAYROLL DEDUCTIONS PERSONNEL 03.1211 - CERTIFIED PERSONNEL - Salary Deductions MANDATORY DEDUCTIONS Mandatory payroll deductions made by the Board include: - 1.
+ALSO NOTE THAT SB 7 AMENDS KRS 161.158 TO REFLECT THE FOLLOWING: "THE DISTRICT BOARD IS PROHIBITED FROM DEDUCTING MEMBERSHIP DUES OF AN EMPLOYEE ORGANIZATION, MEMBERSHIP ORGANIZATION, OR LABOR ORGANIZATION WITHOUT THE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE MAY BE REVOKED IN WRITING BY THE EMPLOYEE AT ANY TIME]."
+FINANCIAL IMPLICATIONS: TIME SPENT REMOVING PAYROLL DEDUCTIONS PERSONNEL - CERTIFIED PERSONNEL - Salary Deductions 03.1211 MANDATORY DEDUCTIONS Mandatory payroll deductions made by the Board include: - 1.
 State and federal income taxes; - 2.
-City occupational tax, when applicable; - 3.
+Occupational tax, when applicable; - 3.
 The Teachers' Retirement System of the State of Kentucky; - 4.
-Any deductions required as a result of judicial process, e.g., salary attachments, etc. - 5.
+Any deductions required as a result of judicial process, e.g., salary attachments, etc.; and - 5.
 Medicare (FICA) applicable to personnel newly hired after 3/31/86.
 OPTIONAL DEDUCTIONS Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate: - 1.
-Board approved family plan health insurance programs; - 2.
-Board approved life insurance programs; - 3.
-Board approved Tax Sheltered Annuity program; - 4.
-Other state approved deferred compensation plan; and - 5.
-State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans. - .
+Board approved health/life insurance program; - 2.
+Board approved Tax Sheltered Annuity program; - 3.
+Other state approved deferred compensation plan; - 4.
+Board approved credit union; - 5.
+Third Party Administrator Coverage/Products; and - State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans - 1.
 Membership dues for professional teachers' organizations when thirty percent (30%) or more eligible members request the deduction.
-Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding teachers' organizations devoted to a particular discipline or disciplines, e.g., organizations for mathematics teachers, English teachers, etc. (For purposes of this policy, a professional teacher organization is one in which all teachers are eligible for membership.) - 2.
+Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding teachers' organizations devoted to a particular discipline or disciplines, e.g., organizations for mathematics teachers, English teachers, etc. (For purposes of this policy, a professional teacher organization is one in which all teachers are eligible for membership.)
 Membership dues in professional administrators' or supervisors' organizations when thirty percent (30%) or more of the eligible members request the deductions.
-Such deductions may include a life insurance plan and an income protection plan associated there with, but excluding administrators' or supervisors' organizations devoted to a particular discipline or disciplines, e.g., organizations for school business officials, personnel officers, etc. (For purposes of this policy, a professional administrators' or supervisors' organization is defined as a professional organization in which all administrators and supervisors are eligible for membership.)
-Formatted: Indent: Left: 0.4", Hanging: 0.29", No bullets or numbering, Tab stops: Not at 0.5" PERSONNEL 03.1211 (CONTINUED) Salary Deductions OPTIONAL DEDUCTIONS (CONTINUED) The above limitations as to groups specified in subsections (6) and (7) above are designed to permit the Board to maintain a practicable control over the number of payroll deductions.
+Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding administrators' or supervisors' organizations devoted to a particular discipline or disciplines, e.g., organizations for school business officials, personnel officers, etc. (For purposes of this policy, a professional administrators' or supervisors' organization is Salary Deductions OPTIONAL DEDUCTIONS (CONTINUED) 2. defined as a professional organization in which all administrators and supervisors are eligible for membership.)
+The above limitations as to groups specified in subsections (6) and (7) above are designed to permit the Board to maintain a practicable control over the number of payroll deductions.
 Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
 This consent may be revoked by the employee at any time by written notice to the employer.
-No new insurance or tax shelter annuity program deductions shall be made for any organization enrolling fewer than ten (10) employees.
-No other payroll deductions shall be made by the Board.
+Additional payroll deductions requested by employees shall be made only with the Superintendent's approval.
+Administrative procedures may limit the number of participants required before additional programs are approved.
 REFERENCES: